CommonAccord/Site-Org/Doc/Privacy/CPBR/Bill/CPBR_Act_Of_2015_Title_2.md

 1.2.2.Ti=Exception

-1.2.2.sec={The_Commission} shall not bring an enforcement action for violations of Title I of {this_Act} seeking civil penalties based on {a_covered_entity}’s conduct undertaken within the first eighteen months after the date {the_covered_entity} first created or {processed} {personal_data}.
+1.2.2.sec={The_Commission} shall not bring an enforcement action for violations of Title I of {this_Act} seeking civil penalties based on {a_covered_entity}'s conduct undertaken within the first eighteen months after the date {the_covered_entity} first created or {processed} {personal_data}.

-1.2.=[02/Bit/Sec_02]
+1.2.=[Z/Sec/2]

 1.3.Ti=General Application

-1.3.0.sec=The requirements of {this_Act} apply to—
+1.3.0.sec=The requirements of {this_Act} apply to&emdash;

-1.3.1.sec=those “persons, partnerships, or corporations” over which {the_Commission} has authority pursuant to section 5(a)(2) of the Federal Trade Commission Act (15 U.S.C. § 45(a)(2)); and
+1.3.1.sec=those "persons, partnerships, or corporations" over which {the_Commission} has authority pursuant to section 5(a)(2) of the Federal Trade Commission Act (15 U.S.C. &sect; 45(a)(2)); and

-1.3.2.sec=notwithstanding section 4 and section 5(a)(2) of that Act (15 U.S.C. §§ 44 and 45(a)(2)), any non-profit organization, including any organization described in section 501(c) of the Internal Revenue Code of 1986 that is exempt from taxation under section 501(a) of such Code.
+1.3.2.sec=notwithstanding section 4 and section 5(a)(2) of that Act (15 U.S.C. &sect;&sect; 44 and 45(a)(2)), any non-profit organization, including any organization described in section 501(c) of the Internal Revenue Code of 1986 that is exempt from taxation under section 501(a) of such Code.

-1.3.=[02/Bit/Ssec_02]
+1.3.=[Z/Sec/s2]

 1.4.Sec=In enforcing {this_Act}, {the_Commission} shall not require the deployment or use of any specific products or technologies, including any specific device software or hardware.

-1.=[02/Bit/Sec_04]
+1.=[Z/Sec/4]

 2.Ti=Enforcement by {State} Attorneys General

 2.1.Ti=Civil Action

-2.1.sec=If the attorney general of any {State} has reason to believe that the action of {a_covered_entity} in violation of Title I of {this_Act} has caused or is causing harm to a substantial number of that {State}’s residents, such attorney general may bring a civil action on behalf of those residents exclusively in an appropriate district court of the United States.
+2.1.sec=If the attorney general of any {State} has reason to believe that the action of {a_covered_entity} in violation of Title I of {this_Act} has caused or is causing harm to a substantial number of that {State}'s residents, such attorney general may bring a civil action on behalf of those residents exclusively in an appropriate district court of the United States.
 Unless {the_Commission} brings an action under section 201 of {this_Act} or intervenes and prosecutes an action brought under this section, as described in subsections (b)(2)(A) and (b)(2)(B), the only remedy that may be sought or awarded in any action under {this_Act} is injunctive relief, and nothing in {this_Act} may be construed to provide for any other relief.

-2.2.Ti=Federal Trade Commission.—
+2.2.Ti=Federal Trade Commission

-2.2.1.sec=Notice to Federal Trade Commission.—At least 30 days prior to initiating any action under subsection (a), an attorney general shall provide {the_Commission} with a copy of the entire court complaint and written disclosure of substantially all material evidence and information the attorney general possesses.
+2.2.1.sec=Notice to Federal Trade Commission.&emdash;At least 30 days prior to initiating any action under subsection (a), an attorney general shall provide {the_Commission} with a copy of the entire court complaint and written disclosure of substantially all material evidence and information the attorney general possesses.

-2.2.2.0.sec=Upon receiving notice from an attorney general of a proposed civil action, {the_Commission} may—
+2.2.2.0.sec=Upon receiving notice from an attorney general of a proposed civil action, {the_Commission} may&emdash;

 2.2.2.1.sec=intervene as a matter of right as a party to that civil action;